 This document provides a quick overview of the capabilities of OpenMx in handling everything from simple calculations to optimization of complex multiple group models.
 Note that this overview focuses on matrix specification of OpenMx models, and that all these models can equally well be developed using path specification.
 We start with a matrix algebra example, followed by an optimization example.
 We end this quick overview with a twin analysis example, as the majority of prior Mx users will be familiar with this type of analysis.
 We plan to expand this overview with examples more relevant to other applications of structural equation modeling.
-While we provide the scripts here, we will not discuss every detail, as that is done more systematically in the next chapters with examples shown in two model styles and two data styles.
-We describe in detail a series of models using path specification in chapter two, followed by the same examples in matrix specification in chapter three.
+While we provide the scripts here, we will not discuss every detail, as that is done more systematically in the next example shown in two model styles and two data styles.
+Then we describe in detail a series of models using path specification, followed by the same examples in matrix specification.

 The OpenMx scripts for the examples in this overview are available in the following files: